 The tax offsets shown at D are not refundable.
-They are only offset against gross tax to reduce it to zero, if there is any gross tax to be paid after C has been applied to gross tax.
-Any excess offsets can be carried forward to the next income year (subject to the tax offset carry forward rules in Division 65 of the ITAA 1997).
+They are only offset against gross tax, if there is any gross tax to be paid after C has been applied to gross tax.
+Gross tax cannot be less than zero.
+Any excess offsets can be carried forward to a later income year (subject to the tax offset carry forward rules in Division 65 of the ITAA 1997).